ilker79/React-Fetch-Practice/fetchapp/src/Plan.md

 - Fetch Pokemon Api X
 - Fetch dad jokes Api X
 - Component Tree
-  - Joke Component and button
+  - Joke Component and button X
-  - Pokemon Component and button
+  - Pokemon Component and button X
+  - Winner button (Who has the best joke )
+    - Should receive a list.
+    -
   - List/List Item?
+    - Add the best joke to the list.
   - Click button for who the winner is of the "joke off".

 Create random button for joke and pokemon.